 Conservation Status of the Desert Tortoise

-A potential threat to the desert tortoise’s habitat is the development of wind and solar farms.
+A potential threat to the tortoise’s habitat is the development of wind and solar farms.
 As a result, solar energy companies have been making plans for huge projects in the desert regions of Arizona, California, Colorado, New Mexico, Nevada, and Utah.

 In order to maintain the dwindling population in the United States, the Fort Irwin National Training Center of the US Army expanded into an area that was habitat for about 2,000 desert tortoises.